 Etiology of invasive hydatidiform moles

-In one half of all cases, an invasive hydatidiform mole occurs following a previous non-invasive hydatidiform mole.
+In one-half of all cases, an invasive hydatidiform mole occurs following a previous non-invasive hydatidiform mole.
 The tumorous change can also occur following an abortion or an ectopic pregnancy.
 Rarely, it occurs spontaneously during the pregnancy.

 The development of an invasive hydatidiform mole occurs due to a movement of trophoblast cells into the endometrium.
 A metastasis occurs as soon as the trophoblast cells reach the bloodstream.
-Typical sites of metastasis include the lungs, bones, liver, brain and vagina.
+Typical sites of metastasis include the lungs, bones, liver, brain, and vagina.
 However, these generally respond well to treatment.

 Clinical symptoms of an invasive hydatidiform mole

 Typically, the patient will have an enlarged, soft uterus that does not shrink of its own accord.
-This may be accompanied by recurrent vaginal bleeding that continues despite evacuation of a hydatidiform mole or termination of pregnancy.
+This may be accompanied by recurrent vaginal bleeding that continues despite the evacuation of a hydatidiform mole or termination of pregnancy.
 Significantly increased beta hCG levels continue to be present in the blood.
 Organ-specific symptoms typically occur once metastasis has taken place.

 Diagnosing an invasive hydatidiform mole